 2. Your project should begin with a title and an introduction.

 It must contain at least 10 photos or images.
-The project should be no longer than 7 minutes.
+The project should be under 7 minutes in length.

 4. Take your photos.
 Read Tell the story in pictures.